-Moving boxes and U-Haul trucks are certainly not the first thing that come to mind when people think of summer.
+Moving homes is certainly not the first thing that comes to mind when people think of summer.
 But according to U.S. census data, nearly 60 percent of annual U.S. moves take place between May and August.
-The lax work schedules, nice weather, and prime housing market all make summer the unofficial season of moving, in addition to backyard barbecues, baseball games, and poolside parties—you’ll quickly appreciate less demanding care needs when you spruce up your space with no-fuss plants!
+Nice weather, summer school breaks, and the prime housing market all make summer the unofficial season of moving.
+Factor in backyard barbecues, baseball games, and poolside parties—you’ll quickly appreciate less demanding care needs when you spruce up your space with no-fuss plants!

-If you’re one of the millions of people who just moved into a new home or apartment (or you’re still packing for a July or August jump), we invite you to outfit your new space with some fresh greenery.
-Not only do houseplants double as decor, they’re natural air purifiers and are fun and rewarding to care for!
+If you’re one of the millions of people who are planning a move to a new home or apartment, we invite you to outfit your new space with some fresh greenery.
+Not only do houseplants double as decor, they’re also natural mood boosters and they’re fun and rewarding to care for!
 When you order from Bloomscape, your new plant will be delivered from our greenhouse to your doorstep—giving you more time to settle in.

-Unsurprisingly, the aesthetically-pleasing and low-maintenance needs of the Sansevieria land it at the top of our no-fuss plant list.
-These desert dwellers prefer infrequent waterings and actually store extra moisture in their succulent leaves.
-Simply check on your snake plant once a month, water it only when the soil is completely dry, and watch it thrive in your new space.
+Unsurprisingly, the distinctive upright blades and low-maintenance needs of the Sansevieria land it at the top of our no-fuss plant list.
+These desert dwellers prefer infrequent waterings, since they store extra moisture in their semi-succulent leaves.
+Plan to check on your snake plant once a month, water it only when the soil is completely dry, and watch it thrive in your new space.

 Add a tropical touch to your new home or apartment with a Bird of Paradise plant.
-With its pretty banana-shaped leaves, these rainforest natives are sure to make a statement.
-While these larger plants may look intimidating to a novice, Bird of Paradise plants are surprisingly easy to care for.
-Simply place in a relatively sunny corner and keep the soil moist throughout the growing season (spring through fall).
+With its dramatic, oversized leaves, these rainforest natives are sure to make a statement.
+While a larger plant may seem intimidating to a novice, Bird of Paradise plants are surprisingly easy to care for.
+Simply place yours in a relatively sunny spot and keep the soil moist throughout the growing season (spring through fall).